Oswaldoivann/API---Binance/README.md

-# API---Binance
+# API - Binance

-Learning how conect the API - Binance with python and apply Machine Learning,
+Learning how conect the API - Binance with python and apply Machine Learning.